 The Book of Leviticus is the third book of the Torah or Law of Moses where God tells his people "to love your neighbor as yourself" (Leviticus 19:18).
 The Ten Commandments are repeated in the Book of Deuteronomy 5:6-21.

-The ancient writers of Greece were concerned with the principle of life.
+The ancient philosophers of Greece were concerned with the principles of life, the body, soul, and spirit.
 Plato considered the soul to be trapped within the body, happily released upon death.
 Aristotle saw the body and soul as one unit, the soul being the "life principle" of the body.
 Every physician who graduates from a medical school in the United States takes the Oath of Hippocrates, the Father of Medicine, who lived in Greece from about 450-375 BC.
 The middle portion of the traditional Hippocratic Oath expressly forbids abortion and euthanasia:

 I will prescribe regimens for the good of my patients according to my ability and my judgment and never do harm to anyone.
 To please no one will I prescribe a deadly drug nor give advice which may cause his death.
 Nor will I give a woman a pessary to procure abortion.
 But I will preserve the purity of my life and my art.

 Jesus Christ gave us the Beatitudes as recorded in the New Testament of the Bible.
 The Beatitudes are presented in a positive sense, virtues in life which will ultimately lead to reward in Heaven.
 He taught us the Golden Rule in the Sermon on the Mount: "Do unto others as you would have them do unto you" (Matthew 7:12).
 He taught us the two greatest commandments are to love God and to love your neighbor as yourself (Matthew 22:36-40, Mark 12:28-31, Luke 10:25-28).
-St. Paul taught us to respect the human body, for our bodies are temples of the Holy Spirit (First Corinthians 6:19).
+St. Paul taught us to respect the human body, for our bodies are temples of the Holy Spirit (First Corinthians 6:19); he incorporated the spirit, soul, and body all in one sentence (First Thessalonians 5:23).

 Thus the tradition of Western Christian civilization and American medicine is founded upon the Biblical ethic and the traditions of our Greco-Roman heritage.